 Rent A Deadly Tenant

-"Twisted Tenant" is not only a movie with a few other names but it is also an incredibly simple movie as Kristen is suspicious of her mum's new boyfriend, discovers that he is not all as he seems but her mum won't listen to her, blinded by her younger lover's six pack.
-And I mentioned his six pack for a reason as during the first 20 minutes of "Twisted Tenant" we have seen Jake with just a towel wrapped around him, Moira in sexy nightwear and also Kristen in gym gear which shows off her toned physique.
+"Twisted Tenant" is not only a movie with a few other names, I found it called "Room for Murder" and " The Boarder", but it is also an incredibly simple movie as Kristen is suspicious of her mum's new boyfriend, discovers that he is not all as he seems but her mum won't listen to her, blinded by her younger lover's attention and his six pack.
+And I mentioned his six pack for a reason as during the first 20 minutes of "Twisted Tenant" we have seen Jake with just a towel wrapped around him, Moira in sexy nightwear and also Kristen in gym gear which of course shows off her toned physique.
 Yes the look of the cast is a major part of the movie and the stars undoubtedly have some visual appeal.

 What this all boils down to is that "Twisted Tenant" ends up a movie which never manages to emerge from being a procession of the normal but with a good looking cast there is a chance that this might still entertain some.